bentoml/BentoML/docs/source/guides/helm.rst

 .. note::

-    Before installing the chart, make sure to fetch the `ingress-nginx` dependency by doing `helm dependency build helm/YataiService`
+    Before installing the chart, make sure to fetch the `ingress-nginx` dependency by doing `make helm-deps`

 =======
 Dry Run